oemof/oemof-solph/doc/meta_description.rst

 * *solph* creates and solves a (mixed-integer) linear optimization problem for a given energy system

 All modules may interact with each other but can also be used stand-alone.
+A detailed description can be found in the following sections.